 In my sometimes strange view of the world, I often divide people into two groups.
 The first would be those of us who believe that a driveway is to be kept clean of snow and ice at all costs.
-The second group would be those who chose to laugh at mother nature and drive over the snow until they turn it into ice.
+The second group would be those who choose to laugh at mother nature and drive over the snow until they turn it into ice.

 Those of us of the clean driveway persuasion believe that when the precipitation starts out as ice, there is even more reason to quickly start the process of getting it out of the way.